Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Introduction

 In this work, we report on the experimental investigation of two coupled PQMs with crossed feedback implemented on a silicon nitride PIC and fed by a single-photon source based on a SiV$^-$ color center in nanodiamonds operating at room-temperature.
 Silicon vacancy SiV$^-$ color centers feature a narrow emission peak (in contrast to nitrogen-vacancy centers NV$^-$) thanks to which they have already demonstrated their versatility across several quantum technologies, including solid-state quantum memories~\cite{berezhnoi2022quantum, pingault2017coherent, sukachev2017silicon} and elementary quantum networks~\cite{nguyen2019quantum}, where single photons emitted by SiV⁻ centers act as flying qubits interfacing distant spin-based nodes.
-Beyond networking, the availability of stable and spectrally narrow single-photon emission makes SiV-based sources potentially well-suited for linear optical quantum computing architectures, where indistinguishable photons are a fundamental resource for multi-photon interference.
+Beyond networking, the availability of stable and spectrally narrow single-photon emission makes SiV-based sources potentially well-suited for linear optical quantum computing architectures, as there is still work to be done regarding integration, need for low temperature and multiple sources' indistinguishability.
 Using single photons from our nanodiamond-based single SiV$^-$ color center, we characterize both inter- and intra-memristor input-output relations, observing enhanced memory effects and more complicated effective nonlinear responses.
 Our results considerably extend the relevance of PQMs beyond isolated devices, enabling their exploration in networked architectures with complex connectivity and memory-induced entanglement dynamics~\cite{kumar_entangled_2021,kumar_tripartite_2022,ferrara_entanglement_2025}.
-In this context, suitably interconnected quantum memristors enabled by integrated photonics offer a physically grounded and scalable route toward quantum neural networks and photonic quantum simulators~\cite{selimovic_experimental_2025,sakurai2025quantum,steinbrecher2019quantum}.
+In this context, suitably interconnected quantum memristors enabled by integrated photonics offer a physically grounded and scalable route toward quantum neural networks and photonic quantum simulators~\cite{selimovic2025,sakurai2025quantum,steinbrecher2019quantum}.
 This work constitutes the first implementation of PQMs combining memristive devices and a quantum light source both characterized by a high level of integrability, thus paving the way towards large-scale PQMs architectures.